LeandroTheDev/storage_template/source_server/components/drive/README.md

 - /drive/getVideo (get) - stream the requested video, if avaiable to your ip address, example: address/getVideo?directory=/movies/
 - /drive/createfolder (post) - create a folder in selected location, example: { directory: "/myfolder" }
 - /drive/uploadfile (post) - upload a file in selected folder, example: formData Body: { saveDirectory: "/movies/jhonsons.mp4 }, you need to send the files as the form data default
-- /drive/delete (delete) - delete a folder or file selected, example address/delete?item=/movies/jhonsons.mp4 OR address/delete?item=/movies
+- /drive/delete (delete) - delete a folder or file selected, example: address/delete?item=/movies/jhonsons.mp4 OR address/delete?item=/movies

 Success pointers will reset the DDOS protection, this is a ddos failure? yes!